Dr. Raúl Rosales, C’99, Professor of Spanish at Drew University

 Never stop asking questions.
 It’s the best way to engage with yourself, the world, and those around you.
 Without questions change is not possible.

-Yasmin Acosta coordinates the Arts, Communications, & Languages Career Community and the First Generation Community.
-She also manages the Peer Career Coaching Program, counsels and advises students on career, job, and internship plans, critiques resumes, cover letters, CVs, and personal statements, and presents career development workshops.
-She also assists with the Student Employment program.
+Yasmin Acosta coordinates the Arts, Communications, & Languages Career Community and the First-Generation Community.
+She also manages the Peer Career Coaching Program, counsels and advises students on career, job, and internship plans, critiques resumes, cover letters, CVs, and personal statements, presents career development workshops and spearheads student and alumni engagement through a “Spotlight” series.
 Prior to this position Yasmin was the Program Coordinator for Drew University’s Center for Holocaust/Genocide Study.
-She has a Bachelor of Arts in English and Psychology from Rutgers University, a Master’s degree in Arts & Letters (Literary Studies) from Drew University, and is pursuing a Master of Education also at Drew.
+She has a Bachelor of Arts in English and Psychology from Rutgers University, a Master’s degree in Arts & Letters (Literary Studies) and a Master of Education from Drew.